Padmavathi-SJ/Study-Materials/Daily_Coding_Note/Strings.md

 * Substrings with same first and last characters
 * Remove all characters other than alphabets
 * Length of Last word
+* Snake Case
+* Check if divisible by 11